atfinke/WikiRaces/README.md

 #### /Resources
 - Various iconography.
-#### /WikiRaces
-- Contains the main project file with the release and multi-window debug targets.
 #### /WKR Python
 - Python scripts I use to compile the final articles list.
 #### /WKRCloudStats